 Pediatric Psychology - Hematology/oncology/bone marrow transplant with an emphasis on PCIT in pediatric oncology

 The fellow selected for this program will join a grant-funded intervention evaluating cultural adaptations to PCIT in pediatric oncology.
 This fellow will engage in a variety of clinical and research activities.
 In addition to conducting PCIT intervention as part of the grant-funded study, clinical activities will include (1) a small hematology/oncology clinical case load of youth who are birth-22 years of age, and (2) engagement in multidisciplinary hematology/oncology outpatient clinics.
 The fellow will receive specialized training and certification in PCIT as part of the grant-funded study.
 Additional opportunities will include grant-writing mentorship, hematology/oncology-specifc education and inpatient clinical work.
 This position is pending grant funding approval.
 The final funding decision is expected no later than early January 2023.

 Applicants from American Psychological Association (APA)- or Canadian Psychological Association (CPA)-accredited programs in:

 Preference provided to those applicants with pediatric psychology/clinical child experience and an interest in working in a hospital-based setting.

-Completion of an APA-approved internship and all requirements for conferral of doctoral degree before start date is required.
-This position begins in August or September.
+Completion of an APA-accredited internship and all requirements for conferral of doctoral degree before start date is required.
+August start dates available.